OPCFoundation/UA-.NETStandard/SampleApplications/Samples/GDS/README.md

 - or the path to new or existing public/private key pair:
   - Certificate Public Key Path: A DER encoded certificate with a public key.
   - Certificate Private Key Path: A PFX or PEM encoded private key.
-- Trust List Store Path: *optional* to copy GDS CA public certificate to the trusted store.
+- Trust List Store Path: *optional* to copy the GDS CA public certificate to the trusted store.
-- Issuer List Store Path: *optional* to copy GDS CA public certificate to the issuer store.
+- Issuer List Store Path: *optional* to copy the GDS CA public certificate to the issuer store.
 - Domains: Enter the domain names to be added to the certificate extension as hostnames or IP addresses.
 2. `Register` the application or `Apply Changes`.
 3. The `Application ID` should display a proper NodeId after registration.